-I’m not sure if you’ve visited Edgbaston reservoir before, but if you haven’t you’re in for a treat!
+I’m not sure if you’ve visited Edgbaston Reservoir before, but if you haven’t, you’re in for a treat!
 Known locally as ‘The Rezza’, this beautiful inner city sanctuary is steeped in history.

-This iconic meeting place opened in 1933 and played host to live bands of local and international repute, as well as roller-skating, boxing, wrestling and a lot more (listen to the audio tour for more!) and the venue is fondly remembered as a place you could met your sweetheart or even your future spouse!
+This iconic meeting place opened in 1933 and played host to live bands of local and international repute, as well as roller-skating, boxing, wrestling and a lot more (listen to the audio tour for more!) and the venue is fondly remembered as a place you could meet your sweetheart or even your future spouse!

 Here, people can soak up the stunning views, enjoy the sunsets and relax alongside the birdlife and nature around them.

 This place is home to runners, cyclists, dog walkers and people of all ages meandering on the beaches that are revealed when the water is low.
-You might even find some gardeners who give time to lovingly maintain the orachard that was planted by local residents.
+You might even find some gardeners who give time to lovingly maintain the orchard that was planted by local residents.